-Held within a word by Robert Andrew combines kinetic installations with programmable technologies and natural materials such as wood, stone, ochres, and soil.
+Held within a word by Meanjin (Brisbane)-based artist Robert Andrew combines kinetic installations with programmable technologies and natural materials such as wood, stone, ochres and soil.
 A descendant of the Yawuru people whose Country is of the Broome region of the Kimberley, Western Australia, Andrew’s installations are expressions of experiences deeply rooted in his own family’s history and his ongoing recovery of knowledge about his family and identity.

-Yawuru language occupies a central place in Andrew’s work.
-In his new installation for PICA, the artist treats the walls of the gallery as a writing surface.
-Over several weeks suspended objects move and interact to create an ever-evolving, ever-building ‘landscape’.
-The movements of the strings, rocks, and charcoal follow a pattern directed by words in Yawuru that are slowly outlined on a mechanical plotter.
+Aboriginal languages occupy a central place in Andrew’s work and for his new installation at PICA he treats the gallery walls as a writing surface.
+Over several weeks, suspended objects move and interact to create an ever-evolving, ever-building ‘landscape’.
+The movements of strings, rocks and charcoal follow a pattern directed by words in Noongar that are slowly outlined on a mechanical plotter.
 The resulting gestural ‘topography’ bears no trace of the text that drives its formation yet is inherently embedded in ancient knowledge systems.